 - VMtools heartbeats will be used to let SRM know that a VM is ready and to start the next VM or step in the recovery plan

 - VMtools are used to customize IP addresses when supported by the VM OS

 - What if I want different recovery settings (IP address, start order, etc) for the same VM in different recovery plans?

 That is currently not supported.
 Customization settings in SRM are associated with protected virtual machines.
 If the same protected virtual machine is a part of multiple recovery plans, then all recovery plans use a single copy of the customization settings.

-- Can I have a VM get one address during a test and another during an actual failover?
+- Can a VM get one address during a test and another during a failover?

-You configure IP customization as part of the process of configuring the recovery properties of a virtual machine so when using the SRM IP customization, a VM will receive the same IP address in both a Test and a Recovery.
+You configure IP customization as part of configuring the recovery properties of a virtual machine, so when using the SRM IP customization, a VM will receive the same IP address in both a Test and a Recovery.

 It would be possible to write and run a script as part of recovery to detect whether a test or actual failover was being run and to have the script customize the IP address accordingly.
-That said, the main idea of running a test with SRM is to duplicate the actual failover so using different addresses for test and recovery doesn’t fit with that, which is why it isn’t supported directly in the product.
+That said, the main idea of running a test with SRM is to duplicate the actual failover.
+Using different addresses for test and recovery doesn’t fit with that, so it isn’t supported directly in the product.